gabrielelana/violent-death/README.md

 * `int $probabilityToDie`: The percentage of probability to die.
 An integer `1` and `100`.
 Default `100`

 ### `play_russian_roulette($probabilityToDie)`
+It will probably create a segmentation fault.
+The percentage of probability can be passed as parameter
+* `int $probabilityToDie`: The percentage of probability to die.
+An integer `1` and `100`.
+Default `16`

 ### In Blast Extension: `die_violently_after($msToWait)`
 ### In Blast Extension: `die_violently($msToWait)`